 In the event the Licensee determines, in consultation with the County and EPC, that pipeline and/or metering station construction will adversely impact an environmentally sensitive area, the Licensee shall submit information necessary to demonstrate compliance with Hillsborough County's land alteration review standards.
 This information filing shall be on the form provided by the County for an application for a Land Alteration Permit.
 Submission requirements specified in Section 3.5.2.2 of the Hillsborough County Land Development Code shall be met, except for:

 a.
-Item #2 - Evidence that the applicant is the authorized agent of the owner will be provided for the metering station site but not for the pipeline right-of-way.
+Item #2 - Evidence that the applicant is the authorized agent of the owner will be provided for the metering station site but not for the pipeline Right-of-Way.
 Prior to the initiation of pipeline construction, the Licensee shall provide the County with evidence of its legal right to construct the pipeline.

 b.
-Item #5 - The legal description, section, township and range, folio number and street address, if any, will be provided for the metering station; however, only the section, township and range and folio numbers will be provided for the pipeline right-of-way.
+Item #5 - The legal description, section, township and range, folio number and street address, if any, will be provided for the metering station; however, only the section, township and range and folio numbers will be provided for the pipeline Right-of-Way.

 c.
 Item #12 requiring a project compatibility plan for a development project proposed adjacent to a public or private, non-profit natural preserve is not applicable.